Petar-Koprinkov/Library-API/README.md

 # 🏛️ Library API

+## You can access the application with all its functionalities LOCALLY at http://localhost:8000/

 ### A DjangoRest Web Application that allows you to manage a library.
 Users can register, log in, log out, get all books, create book, get a current book, edit it and delete it.